Authorize email senders with SPF

 Use SPF with DKIM and DMARC

-Along with SPF, we recommend setting up DomainKeys Identified Mail (DKIM) and Domain-based Message Authentication, Reporting & Conformance (DMARC).
-SPF validates the domains that can send messages.
-DKIM verifies that message content is authentic and not changed.
-DMARC specifies how your domain handles suspicious emails that it gets.
+Along with SPF, we recommend setting up DomainKeys Identified Mail (DKIM) and Domain-based Message Authentication, Reporting & Conformance (DMARC):

-An SPF record is a TXT record that lists the mail servers that are allowed to send email from your domain.
-Messages sent from a server that isn't the SPF record might be marked as spam.
+An SPF TXT record lists mail servers allowed to send email from your domain.
+Messages sent from servers that aren't in the record might be marked as spam.

 - Sign in to your domain account at your domain host (not your Google Admin console).

 Help me identify my domain host.

 - Locate the page for updating your domain’s DNS records.
 This page might be called something like: DNS management, name server management, or advanced settings.